 Sushila Ramaswamy traces a historical genealogy of eighteenth-century liberalism, which, she demonstrates, carried the seed of modern feminism.
 She discusses the effects the philosophies of Plato, Hobbes, Locke, Rousseau and Hegel had on eighteenth-century feminists.
 She offers detailed accounts of the main proponents of liberal feminism-for example, Mary Wollstonecraft, Margaret Fuller and Elizabeth Stanton-and the historical contexts that conditioned them.
 She also analyses the works of Jeremy Bentham, James Mill and John Stuart Mill as foundational to later revised liberal feminism.
 Selected Contents: Introduction 1.
 Women and Political Thought: From the Greeks to the Rise of Liberal Individualism 2.
 Enlightenment Liberal Feminism: Quest for Gender Parity 3.
 Origins of US Feminism: Republican Motherhood to Assertion of Women's Equal Rights 4.
 Rational Protest against the Subjugation of Women: The Philosophical Radicals 5.
 Critique of Liberal Feminism: The Socialist Perspective 6.
 Rise of Social Democracy in Germany: Its Vision for Women's Emancipation 7.
 Reform or Revolution: Two Contrasting Models within German Social Democracy 8.
 Feminism in Russia: Before and After the Bolshevik Revolution 9.
 Feminism in Post-Second World War Phase: From Sameness to Difference 10.
-Contemporary Concerns in Feminism: From Difference to Differences 2017 978-93-8668-958-0 ₹1765 408 pp Hardback interests and policies of major South and Central Asian players.
-Regional players and global powers are struggling to come to terms with the aftermath of the withdrawal of NATOled Western military forces from Afghanistan.
-Regional cooperation has been declared as the only viable alternative to tensions in Afghanistan.
-However, practical difficulties in implementing the vision of regional cooperation remain stark, as regional power struggles remain potent.
-India, for its part, shares common interests with the regional states with respect to Afghanistan.
-This, and other related issues, have been discussed and analysed in this volume.
-[This book] is a timely resource....
-Add[s] to our understanding of the region. -The Mint [The book] is a remarkable piece of work.
+Contemporary Concerns in Feminism: From Difference to Differences

+2017 978-93-8668-958-0 ₹1615 408 pp Hardback

 Afghanistan's Regional Dilemmas

 South Asia and Beyond

 SERIES: STRATEGIC STUDIES

 Edited by Harsh V. Pant, Professor of International Relations, King's College London, UK

-This book examines the impact of Western withdrawal of troops from Afghanistan and the